 Matt Overton is the Associate Pastor for Youth and Family Ministry at Columbia Presbyterian Church in Vancouver, Washington.
 He has been doing youth ministry for 16 years, and is also the proud owner of Mowtown Teen Lawn Care and Columbia Teen Enterprises.
 He loves new ideas and exploring innovative possibilities for just about anything!
 To learn more about the innovative work Matt is doing, please visit www.youthministryinnovators.com.

-Matthew lives in Lynnwood, Washington with his wife Heather and their two sons Calvin and Kees.
+Matthew is the Editor-In-Chief of Christ & Cascadia and the Executive Director of the Fuller Institute of Theology and Northwest Culture.
+He lives in Shoreline, Washington with his wife Heather and their three sons Calvin, Kees, and Caedmon.
 He grew up sailing in the Puget Sound, camping in the Cascades, and cheering for the Seattle Seahawks (still does).
-He studied political science at Whitworth University in Spokane, Washington.
-He completed graduate work in theology and culture at Princeton Theological Seminary, Fuller Theological Seminary, and the Free University of Amsterdam.
+Matthew earned an MDiv from Princeton Theological Seminary and doctoral degrees in theology, ethics, and culture from Fuller Theological Seminary and the Free University of Amsterdam.